 This equestrian statue of emperor Marcus Aurelius is a replica of that one, which used to stand on Capitols Square (Piazza del Campidoglio) in Rome until 1979.
 The sculpture in Tulln commemorates that a Roman camp named Comagena was the predecessor of the modern city.
 [German]

 Whereas Prugg Castle (Schloss Prugg) is privately owned and can not be visited, the former castle garden is open for public.
 From there I took this photo of the castle’s garden side.
 In 18th century it was rebuilt by architect Johann Lucas von Hildebrandt.
 In 19th century British architect Edward Buckton Lamb added the Tudor style.

-High over the Austrian city of Gloggnitz the former Benedictine monastery offers now a nice location for weddings and seminars.
+High over the Austrian city of Gloggnitz, the former Benedictine monastery offers now a nice venue for weddings and seminars.
 The big church located in the middle of the court of Gloggnitz Castle (Schloss Gloggnitz) makes the place special.

-The Eiserne Brücke (Iron Bridge) in Neunkirchen was built in the end of 19th century by the Ignaz Gridl Brückenbau-Anstalt.
-Especially in autumn one have a great view of the Schwarza river from the bridge.
+The Eiserne Brücke (Iron Bridge) in Neunkirchen dates back to the end of the 19th century.
+The bridge builder was the Ignaz Gridl Brückenbau-Anstalt.
+Especially in autumn, one has a great view of the Schwarza river from the bridge.